MobileChromeApps/mobile-chrome-apps/docs/CreateProject.md

     cca create YourApp --link-to=path/to/manifest.json

-If you instead wish to _copy_ your existing Chrome App files to the newly created project folder, you can use the `--copy-from` flag:
+If you instead wish to _copy_ your existing Chrome App files, you can use the `--copy-from` flag:

     cca create YourApp --copy-from=path/to/manifest.json